ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 description: Challenges encountered by editors, and the measures we've taken to try to alleviate said problems.
 ---

-rOpenSci [Software Peer Review](/software-review/) and [Statistical Software Peer-Review](/stat-software-review/) rely on the volunteer work of reviewers, and editors.
+rOpenSci [Software Peer Review](/software-review/) and [Statistical Software Peer Review](/stat-software-review/) rely on the volunteer work of reviewers, and editors.
 In this post we shall describe challenges encountered by editors, and the measures we've taken to alleviate said problems.

 ## Scope decisions